pam-param-pam/I-Drive/README.md

 ## First-time setup

 Select `backend/.venv` as the interpreter for the shared run configurations, then run **Setup local environment**.
-The setup installs the backend and frontend dependencies, applies migrations, and creates the local administrator.
+The setup installs the backend and frontend dependencies, starts the local Docker infrastructure, applies migrations, and creates the local administrator.

 When setup finishes, configure the project structure in PyCharm: